up

 Department of Transportation

 DOT continues to build an extensive network of bikeway facilities including protected bike lanes, particularly in areas associated with the Purple Line and Bethesda Metro Station projects, and those in Bicycle and Pedestrian Priority Areas (BiPPA) and master plan areas.
-Capital Bikeshare offers stations throughout the County, providing a low-carbon alternative for short trips.
+Capital Bikeshare offers stations throughout the county, providing a low-carbon alternative for short trips.
 The shared E-bike and E-scooter pilot program provides additional low-carbon, low-cost options for residents, employees, and visitors for short trips and to connect with transit.

 Ride On, the County's public bus system, provides an affordable alternative to driving.
 DOT facilitates and encourages the use of public transportation with programs like FareShare, which works through employers to assist employees with their commuting costs, and the Commuter Choice Tax Credit.
 These programs provide incentives for employers to buy-down the cost of transit and vanpooling for their employees.
-Express bus programs including FLASH on US 29 and Ride On ExtRa on MD 355 provide fast, reliable bus service along major County corridors.
+Express bus programs including FLASH on U.S. 29 and Ride On ExtRa on MD 355 provide fast, reliable bus service along major County corridors.

 Office of Agriculture (OAG)